 In 1984 Rappaport founded the Technology Research Group (TRG), a Boston-based strategy-consulting firm that worked with such companies as Alcatel, AT&T, IBM and Intel.
 He served as TRG’s president until 1997.

-From 1985 to 1996, Rappaport invested in a number of start-up technology companies such as Actel, Atheros Communications, Genoa Corp, MMC Networks, Silicon Architects, Silicon Image, Viewlogic, and Transmeta.
+From 1985 to 1996, Rappaport invested in a number of start-up technology companies such as Actel, Atheros Communications, Genoa Corp, MMC Networks, Silicon Architects, Silicon Image, Transmeta, and Viewlogic.
 He also founded the Massachusetts Center for Technology Growth, a private economic-development organization.
 And he served as director of the Massachusetts Microelectronics Center.

 In 1996 Rappaport joined August Capital, an information-technology venture-capital firm based in Menlo Park, California.
 He remains affiliated with the company to this day.
 Over the course of his professional career, Rappaport has served on the boards of more than 40 public and private companies.